awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

       <Destination>
          <Bucket>arn:aws:s3:::destination-bucket</Bucket>
          <EncryptionConfiguration>
-           <ReplicaKmsKeyID>The AWS KMS key ID for the AWS region of the destination buckets (S3 uses it to encrypt object replicas).</ReplicaKmsKeyID>
+           <ReplicaKmsKeyID>The AWS KMS key ID for the AWS Region of the destination buckets (S3 uses it to encrypt object replicas).</ReplicaKmsKeyID>
          </EncryptionConfiguration>
       </Destination>
       <SourceSelectionCriteria>